muyunihorward-eng/web3-writing-portfolio/README.md

 He focuses on clear, beginner-friendly explanations of complex technologies, with an emphasis on security, responsible usage, and education.

+## Professional Services
-📩 Available for freelance and contract writing
+I am available for freelance and contract work related to:
+- Web3 and blockchain technical writing
+- Documentation and onboarding content
+- Content review and simplification

 📧 Email: muyunihorward@gmail.com